 This sudden change of personnel delayed the implementation of Operation Anthropoid for some months and it wasn’t until 28 December 1941 that Gabcik and Kubis landed near the town of Nevizdy from where they travelled onto Prague staying with families connected to the resistance and making contact with local anti-Nazi organisations.

-For months Gabcik and Kubis remained in hiding in Prague whilst they made their plans the Nazis unaware of their presence.
-As such, they were able to roam the streets of the city relatively unmolested plotting their course of action as they did so.
-Finally they decided to intercept the Reich Protector on his daily commute from his home to his official residency at Prague Castle.
+For months Gabcik and Kubis remained in hiding whilst they made their plans.
+Throughout their time in Prague the Nazi Authorities remained unaware of their presence and they were able to roam the streets of the city and reconnoitre the area relatively unmolested.
+Various plans were shelved and attempts to assassinate Heydrich aborted at the last moment before finally they decided to intercept the Reich Protector on his daily commute from his home to his official residency at Prague Castle.

-Instead of speeding off as might be expected, Heydrich stood up pulled out his revolver and ordered his driver Klein to stop the car but as he made to shoot the helpless Gabcik, Kubis emerged from the shadows to throw a grenade.
-It missed its intended target hitting the rear end of the car before exploding but it distracted Heydrich long enough for both Gabcik and Kubis, believing their assassination attempt had failed, to flee.
+Instead of speeding off, Heydrich ordered his driver Klein to stop the car and made to shoot Gabcik.
+As he did so Kubis emerged from the shadows and threw a grenade.
+It missed its intended target hitting the rear end of the car before exploding.

-It appeared at first that Heydrich had escaped unscathed but he had in fact been wounded by shrapnel and soon collapsed.
-Even so, unable to do so himself he ordered Klein to pursue the assassins.
+It appeared at first that Heydrich had been unharmed but he had in fact been wounded by shrapnel.
+He soon collapsed but despite being immobilised ordered Klein to continue the pursuit.
 He was later intercepted by Gabcik who shot him dead.

-Gabcik and Kubis who believed they had failed in their mission were as shocked as anyone to hear the news of Heydrich's hospitalisation.
+Gabcik and Kubis, who believed they had failed in their mission, were as shocked as anyone else to hear the news.

-As Heydrich’s funeral cortege passed through Prague on 7 June the city’s inhabitants were forced onto the streets to pay their respects before his body was transported to Berlin where an elaborate funeral took place at which Hitler read the eulogy.
-The Fuhrer praised him as a heroic German and a National Socialist martyr but was to remark in private that he thought Heydrich’s behaviour in travelling around Prague unprotected to be both stupid and idiotic.
+At Heydrich’s funeral in Prague on 7 June the city’s inhabitants were forced onto the streets to pay their respects before his body was transported to Berlin where a second even more elaborate funeral took place at which Hitler read the eulogy.
+Praising him as a martyr he was to remark in private that he thought Heydrich’s behaviour in travelling around Prague unprotected to be idiotic and stupid.

-Gabcik and Kubis, who had been hiding in different houses in Prague, now left them for the sake of the families involved and along with five other resistance fighters who were on the run sought refuge in the Church of St Cyril and Methodius.
+Gabcik and Kubis, who had been hiding in different homes in Prague, now left for the sake of the families involved and along with five other resistance fighters who were on the run sought refuge in the Church of St Cyril and Methodius.

 One of the safe houses where Gabcik and Kubis had stayed was that of the Moraver family.
 When the house was raided Mrs Moraver committed suicide by taking a cyanide tablet.
-Her husband, who had been unaware of his wife’s involvement in the resistance but she had confided in their young son Ata.
+Her husband, who had been unaware of his wife’s involvement in the resistance and their young son, Ata, were taken to the Gestapo Headquarters at Pecek Palac.

-Taken to the Gestapo Headquarters at Pecek Palac the Gestapo focused their attention on the 14 year old boy who revealed nothing under torture but then stupefied with brandy and shown the severed head of his mother floating in a fish tank he cracked.
+The Gestapo focused their attention on the 14 year old boy but much to their surprise he revealed nothing under torture but then stupefied with brandy and shown the severed head of his mother floating in a fish tank he cracked.

 The following day 18 June the Church of Saint Cyril and Methodius was surrounded by 700 S.S troops.
 Aware of the fate that awaited them should they do so the seven men inside refused to surrender and a furious two hour gun battle ensued.

-Jan Kubis and two others took up position in the Prayer Loft whilst Gabcik and remaining men sought refuge in the Church Crypt.
+Jan Kubis and two others took up position in the Prayer Loft whilst the four remaining men sought refuge in the Church Crypt.

 In the fighting 14 SS troops had been killed and 21 wounded.

-Reinhard Heydrich was the only senior member of the Nazi Regime assassinated during the war as the implementation by the Germans of collective responsibility and the levels of reprisal they were willing to undertake on the civilian population shocked Churchill into abandoning any further attempts on the lives of the leading Nazis.
+Reinhard Heydrich was to be the only leading member of the Nazi Regime to be assassinated during the war.
+The implementation by the Germans of a policy of collective responsibility and the levels of reprisal they were willing to undertake on the civilian population shocked Winston Churchill into abandoning any further attempts on the lives of the leading Nazis.